Code of Conduct

 In some cases, an instructor may determine that a student has not successfully met prerequisites and recommend an alternative course of study.
 If notice of this recommended withdrawal is provided to the student in writing on the date of the first class session, the student should contact CE immediately to receive a full refund.

-Processing refunds may take up to two weeks.
+Refunds may take up to two weeks depending on the form of payment; most refunds are processed within five business days.
 Refunds of MasterCard or VISA charges are credited to the account that was charged.
 We do not retain credit card information; therefore, we may need to request your credit card information again in order to issue you a refund.

 For financial policies related to credit-bearing courses, please visit Withdrawals + Refunds on our Summer Programs website.